 Here’s how to make mulling spice sachets:

 First, wash the fabric once or twice either in dish soap or in the machine with an extra rinse cycle.
 This will remove residue left from the manufacturing process.
 Then, put the fabric in the tumble dryer after washing to remove any lint.
-Just be sure NOT to use any fabric softener or dryer sheets (they both leave residue you don’t want in your drink).
+Just be sure NOT to use any fabric softener or dryer sheets.
+They both leave residue you do not want in your drink.

 Next, use pinking shears to cut the fabric into 4 1/2″ squares.
 Place the ingredients for one sachet into the middle of one square: